saberioon/WORLDSOILS/README.md

 git clone https://github.com/saberioon/WORLDSOILS.git
 ```

-> This is a private repository, therefore you need to enter your GitHub's password

 datasets are available in : data folder

 To setup environment, first install mini anaconda or anaconda then using following code in your terminal: